stanekTM/RX_nRF24_Motor_Servo/README.md

 Telemetry sends measured voltage and "fake" RSSI (the nRF24L01+ transceiver does not contain real RSSI and is only a rough counting of lost packets).

-The firmware will be used for cars, boats, tanks, robots and aircraft.
 The code is Arduino.

 ### Receiver specification: